Return to Index

 Listing of all Telechron's by the M # on the Rotor A Quick Guide for installing the Telechron "B" Clock Rotors Telechron "B" Clock Rotors $160.00 Telechron Aluminum Clock Rotors in General $160.00 Telechron "B" "M-1" "M-31" "M-38" Clock Rotors $160.00 36 Tooth Pinion for Most "B" Chiming Clocks $60.00 Clock Coil & Clock Plate Information for Telechron's $110.00 Who Does the Work?
 Payment via Pay Pal What if the clock needs more service?

 Listing of all Telechron's by their M # on the RotorPlease view this Web page for a M # listing on all Telechron rotors: http://www.revereclocks.com/m-rotor.html.
-With the M #, I'll be able to identify the exact rotor and give you a more precise turn around time but I'm usually about 6 to 8 weeks and possibly more.
+With the M #, I'll be able to identify the exact rotor and give you a more precise turn around time but I'm usually about 2 to 3 months.
 Return to Index All my Telechron rotors are either copper or nickel and NOT aluminum.
 The aluminum rotors were cheapened versions of the copper or nickel rotors.
 GE, who always had a stake in Telechron, finally purchased it outright in the 70's and that's when the aluminum rotors appeared.
 Return to Index

 Rebuilt Telechron Aluminum RotorsThe aluminum "B" rotor can be rebuilt.
-The process takes about a few weeks and the cost on either is $150.00 plus $10.00 priority mail (Canada is $20.00), which brings your total cost to $160.00.
-You must send in your old aluminum rotor, and the order must be pre-paid.
+The process takes about 2 to 3 months and the cost on either is $150.00 plus $10.00 priority mail (Canada is $20.00), which brings your total cost to $160.00.
 Typically aluminum rotors have a M # of 3300 or higher.
 If you do not have a rotor to send, then add $50.00 for a total of $210.00.
 The one disadvantage of an aluminum cased rotor is that Telechron used fiber board plates and then coated them (dipped) in phenolic resin whereas the pre-aluminum rotors used copper plates.
 Three of the seven wheels, in the "B" rotor, are also phenolic resin and that material was used to reduce noise of the wheels meshing but actually the plates used increased the overall noise of the rotor.
 Phenolic plates will never last as long as copper and the material was used to reduce overall production costs but should last for years.
 It is because of these plates that the noise level of any rebuilt aluminum rotor will be greater than the copper plates of original rotors.
 So I strongly suggest you do NOT use an aluminum rotor for clocks located in your sleeping area.
-I'll not rebuild any rotor until I am paid.
-Once the old rotor and payment are received, I then rebuild the rotor and test and it generally takes about a few weeks or less, then it is shipped and will carry a 2-year warranty.
+I'll not ship any rotor until I am paid.
+Once the old rotor is received, I then rebuild the rotor and test and it generally takes about 2 to 3 months, then it is shipped and will carry a 2-year warranty.
 If you want to send in the clock for motor or rotor replacement, please be advised that shipping will jump from $10.00 to $80.00 with everything else staying the same.
 The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement ($230.00 total).